Arial shot of people walking

 Viatris applies a best-in-class model for environmental health and safety (EHS) management.
 Our Global EHS Management System covers all of Viatris’ operations and includes global programs, technical requirements and guidelines.

 While all sites are mandated to comply with Viatris’ companywide EHS program and standards, we apply a principled approach according to which each site seeks external certification on top of adherence to Viatris’ standards.
-We have received ISO Environmental Management and Health and Safety certifications at 30% of our sites, reflecting the strength of Viatris’ own EHS management system and standards.
-Reflective of divestitures in 2024, sites across our internal network that hold external certifications include:
+We have received ISO certification for Environmental Management at 36% of our sites, and external certifications for Health and Safety Management at 26% of our sites, reflecting the strength of Viatris’ own EHS management system and standards.
+Sites across our internal network that hold external certifications include:

 All India Manufacturing Sites ISO Certified